kevinnayar/kevinnayardotcom/content/runtime-complexity.md

 Let’s see if we can solve `targetSum` more efficiently.
 One approach is that we could:

 - Iterate through the array once and store all the numbers and their corresponding indices in something like a hash map.
-    - A hash map, or a similar data structure such as an object, dictionary, record, etc. is fast to check for the existence of a value because you can do so instantly and don’t require a loop.
+    - A hash map, or a similar data structure such as an object, dictionary, record, etc. has fast lookups because you can do so instantly without iteration.
-- Once we have all the values stored, we iterate through the array again and in each iteration, look for the difference between target and the current value.
+- Once we have all the values stored, we iterate through the array again.
+In each iteration, look for the difference between the target and current values.
 If that difference exists in the hash map, we can return its index as well as the index of our current value.

 ```tsx
 function targetSum(nums: number[], target: number): [number, number] {